-"Why, how can it be?
-You know we are taking you for a deserter, don't you ?" " No." "Eh?
+Why, how can it be?
+You know we are taking you for a deserter, don't vou?'
+'No.' Eh?
 No?
-Then what are we taking you The youth was upon the point of telling him that he believed Arnaud Montfere was at the bottom of the outrage, but his calmer judgment prevailed.
-The fellow had asked his question very pointedly, and there was that in his tone out of the question, for in the twilight he could which betrayed anxiety.
-Henry thought that if he should betray his mistrust of Montfere his fate might be worse, especially if his suspicions ISIDORE DE MONTIGNY.
+Then what are we taking you for?
+Answer me that.
+The youth was upon the point of telling him that he believed Arnaud Montfere was at the bottom of the outrage, but his calmer judgment prevailed.
+The fellow had asked his question very pointedly, and there was that in his tone which betrayed anxiety.
+Henry thought that if he should betray his mistrust of Montfere his fate might be worse, especially if his suspicions were correct, and he had no doubt they were.
+What do you think we're taking you for, eh? the fellow asked again, with much eagerness.